dark-teal-coder/ttr-py-data-analysis-pandas-gadget-sales/README.md

 ## Repository Description

-This repository contains the code for ...
+This repository contains a Jupyter notebook which demonstrates how to analyze tech gadget sales in the US in 2019.

 ## Instructions